itsbanjo/concession-kiosk-demo/readme.md

        $ ansible-playbook frontend.yaml --vault-password-file .passwd -i inventory
        $ ansible-playbook backend.yaml --vault-password-file .passwd -i inventory
        $ ansible-playbook mongodb.yaml --vault-password-file .passwd -i inventory

+## Testing

+Browse the frontend site using an IP or the fully qualified domain name (FQDN) that you've assigned for the frontend using port 8080